gmbappa/FinancialManagementSystem/README.md

 - **Core Layer:** Contains business logic and domain entities.
 It is independent of other layers.
 - **Application Layer:** Contains application services and the implementation of CQRS.
 - **Infrastructure Layer:** Deals with data access, external services, and implementations of repositories.
-- **Presentation Layer:** Contains the UI components, including controllers and views (Razor views).
+- **Presentation Layer:** Contains the UI components/API, including controllers and views (Razor views).

 ### How Different Layers Interact